 1766: first journey to the East Indies

 A clerk of the Delft chamber of the VOC recorded Engel’s name and birthplace in the pay ledger of a brand new ship called Vrouwe Anthoinetta Koenrardina, that would set sail for the East Indies on 1 October 1766.
 The VOC hired Engel as a common sailor, on a wage of seven guilders per month.
-This is all we can infer about the life of Daniel Engel from his employment record, but we do know more about the environment in which he would work en route to Asia.
+He probably stayed aboard in Asia as he came back to the Netherlands on the same ship in 1768, having worked for the company just long enough to pay off his debt of 170 guilders (which he probably needed to buy his clothes and equipment, and pay for his lodgings prior to departure) and receive a final payment of 11 guilders and 5 stuivers.
+This is all we can infer about the life of Daniel Engel from his employment record, but we do know more about the environment in which he worked en route to Asia.
 There were 300 men on board, mostly Dutchmen, as can be seen from the map below, but also quite a few men from the German lands and the Southern Netherlands, as well as a number of individuals from the coastal areas of southern Scandinavia, Malta and Batavia (modern-day Jakarta).

 Interrogated by the English